jsek/AngularDependencyGraph/README.md

     npm i -g grunt grunt-cli gulp bower npm i && bower i

+Then make sure that PATH contains Ruby bin directory (for `gulp-ruby-sass`)

+Compile build scripts and backend files:

     grunt build

 The fist run of *node-webkit-builder* task will download node-webkit into *cache* directory and it usually costs more than 10 minutes.